 It is a long journey from the halls of Aga Khan University in Karachi, Pakistan where Maryah Mansoor, MD, once studied to the halls of Christiana Care Health System in Delaware, where she now practices as a board certified internist and rheumatologist.

 Education has played a central role in Dr. Mansoor’s life as a student and now as a teacher.
-In addition to her rheumatology practice at Christiana Care Hospital, she serves as subspecialty education coordinator for internal medicine residents and is also nominated as Clinical Assistant Professor of Medicine at Sidney Kimmel Medical College at Thomas Jefferson University Philadelphia, PA.
+In addition to her rheumatology practice at Christiana Care Health System, she serves as subspecialty education coordinator for internal medicine residents and is also nominated as Clinical Assistant Professor of Medicine at Sidney Kimmel Medical College at Thomas Jefferson University Philadelphia, PA.
 She is also a Board Member of the Arthritis Foundation Delaware and Fellow Member of the American College of Rheumatology.
 In addition to her practice and academic career, Dr. Mansoor is an accomplished artist.

 This summer, Dr. Mansoor joined the ABIM Rheumatology Board as its newest member and quickly got involved in the standard setting process for ABIM’s Rheumatology Certification exam.
 We interviewed Dr. Mansoor about her experience in joining ABIM’s governance and she shared her reflections on her medical career.